rootinc/laravel-saml2-middleware/README.md

 ## Metadata

-As of of v0.2.0, we added the ability to get the metata.
+As of of v0.2.0, we added the ability to get the metadata.
 Simply add:

 `Route::get('/saml2/metadata', '\RootInc\LaravelSaml2Middleware\Saml2@saml2metadata');` First parameter can be whatever you want to route for the metadata.  * Change as you would like.